gusztavvargadr/general/README.md

 # General

-This repository contains general samples.
+This repository contains general samples for creating environments in various development scenarios.